yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 It addresses the challenges presented when using a web browser to navigate through **one or more** Brokering Authorization Servers:

 * Such OAuth Brokers are needed when Client App is not an OAuth client of the User-Interacting Authorization Server.
-* Since no app owns OAuth Brokers' urls, App2App flows involving brokers require using a web browser, which degrades the user experience.
+* Since no app owns OAuth Brokers' urls, App2App flows involving brokers require a web browser, which degrades the user experience.

 This document specifies a new scope.

-## Difference from {{OpenID.Native-SSO}}
+## Difference from OpenID.Native-SSO

 {{OpenID.Native-SSO}} also offers a native SSO flow across apps.
 However, it is limited to apps published by the same issuer which can therefore securely share information.